JakubFranek/Kapytal/docs/glossary.md

 Security Accounts can contain positive, zero, or even negative amounts of shares of any Security.
 Negative amounts of shares are usually an indicator of user error.

-To see the Security contained within a Security Account, right-click the Security Account in the Accoutn Tree and select "Show Securities" option from the context menu.
-The contents of a Security Account can also be seen from a different point of view by navigating to Edit/Securities form and switching to the "Overview" tab.
+To see the Security contained within a Security Account, right-click the Security Account in the Accoutn Tree and select *Show Securities* option from the context menu.
+The contents of a Security Account can also be seen from a different point of view by navigating to Edit/Securities form and switching to the *Overview* tab.

 Security Accounts are used in [Security Transactions](#security-transaction) and [Security Transfers](#security-transfer-).